ysyk2021/the-art-of-forgiving-yourself-letting-go-of-regrets-and-guilt-for-a-happier-life/src/chapter-9-1.md

-# Explanation of How Self-Forgiveness Can Support Personal Growth

 In this chapter, we will explore the concept of self-forgiveness and delve into how it can significantly contribute to personal growth and a happier life.
 We will discuss the importance of letting go of regrets and guilt, and how practicing self-forgiveness can be a transformative process.